arthurmassanes/my_snake/README.md

 # my_snake
-Snake Game created in one day
+Snake Game in C programmed in one day using the ncurses library.